 If you are considering buying a property that has an easement, you definitely need to take the time to do some research in order to find out the specific terms of the easement.

-This is called a right of way easement and allows only ingress and egress by the property owner in possession of the easement rights.
+This is called a right of way easement and allows only ingress and egress by the dominant tenement in possession of the easement rights.